NASA-DEVELOP/VOCAL/docs/source/dev/startdev.rst

 --------------

 Make sure your python skills are up to date.
 Check out the `Code Academy`__ website for an interactive python tutorial.
 Refer to the `python 2.7 documentation`__ for help with specific commands.
+We also recommend `introductory programming lessons`__ on the Command Line, Git, and Python developed by Software Carpentry.
 VOCAL is based heavily on Tk/Tkinter.
 Documetaion and examples can be found on a multitude of sites, but `Effbot`__ has some good examples and explanations.
 Finally, check out the GitHub to see VOCAL's `repository`__.
 Try looking through the code to get a feeling for the flow and organization of the